2026 UEFA Women's Under-19 Championship qualification: Draw

-The draw for the Round 2 will be held on 11 December 2025 at the UEFA headquarters in Nyon, Switzerland.
+The draw for the Round 2 was held on 11 December 2025 at the UEFA headquarters in Nyon, Switzerland.

 The 52 participating teams will be split into two Leagues (28 in League A, 24 in League B) according to their final group standings of Round 1 (Regulations Article 15.01).

 Within each League, the teams will be allocated to four drawing pots (seven teams per pot in League A; six teams per pot in League B).
 Teams in the same pot would be drawn into different groups, with League A consisting of seven groups of four teams, and League B consisting of six groups of four teams.